-7.7.
+7.8.
 WATER TREATMENT PONDS

 The reserve has two wastewater ponds which are used to treat water from the primary school.
+Although part of the reserve, the area is leased to TasWater and excluded from public access.
 The ponds are located in a heavily weed infested enclosed area and are not currently maintained.
 TasWater is in the planning stage to decommission the ponds and will oversee the rehabilitation of this area.
 A new wastewater system will be required for the school but at this stage the proposed location and size is unknown.
 TasWater have also indicated that the rehabilitation plan may take up to 3 years to implement.